jnmartin84/wipeout-dc/README.md

 ***

 ***
-This is the fifth bug-fix release for v2.
+This is the sixth bug-fix/update release for v2.

+If you have cloned/built Wipeout prior to 2025/05/18, you will need to unpack and rebuild the custom KOS included as it has changed (Wipeout-DC code won't build anymore if you don't).

 Current feature set includes: Extended draw distance, 16:9 anamorphic widescreen available,